PeterTheobald/HackerDojoPythonGroup/serialize.md

 2. *SEND* data to another service

 ## tl;dr the best
-You will probably use JSON, Pickle or Protobufs for most use cases
+You will probably use JSON, Pickle (or the easier shelve or TinyDB) or Protobufs for most use cases

 ## Formats